crtrott/code-examples/cpp-lessons/constraints-mandates-constexpr/presentation.md

-# Contraints, Mandates and Constexpr
+# Constraints, Mandates and Constexpr

 How modern C++ helps write safer and more maintainable software